-Connections through Tor are enforced.
+Connections are forced through Tor®.
 DNS leaks are impossible, and even malware with root privileges cannot discover the user's real IP address.
 Leak tested through corridor (Tor® traffic whitelisting gateway) and other leak tests.

 Booting into VM Live Mode is as simple as choosing Live Mode in the boot menu.
 Alternatively Debian, Kicksecure and perhaps other Debian-based hosts can boot their existing host operating system into Host Live Mode.

 Better encryption thanks to preinstalled random number generators.

 Distinct applications are routed through different paths in the Tor® network.